MillionConcepts/pdr/docs/supported_datasets.md

 #### ICE
   - EPAS, MAG, PLAWAV, RADWAV, and SWPLAS
   - ICI text files
+#### IHW
+  - AMSN Halley visual data
+  - ASTR Halley observations from 1835 and 1910, and Giacobini-Zinner data
+  - IRSN Halley images, tables and spectra, and Giacobini-Zinner images
+  - LSPN Halley images, and subsampled Giacobini-Zinner images
+  - MSN radar and visual tables
+  - NNSN Halley addenda images, and Giacobini-Zinner images
+  - PPN Halley flux, magnitude, polarimetry, and stokes parameter data
+  - SSN
+    - Halley calibrated 1D spectra, and raw and calibrated 2D spectral images
+    - Giacobini-Zinner raw 2D spectral images
+  - RSN Halley continuum, occultation, OH, radar, and spectral line data
+  - *Note: most of the Halley datasets listed above are available at the SBN in 2 versions.
+Version 2.0 tends to open better with `pdr` and in a more user friendly format.
+When V2.0 is available, V1.0 should be considered notionally supported.*
 #### IUE
   - Raw and extracted spectra
   - Most image products